avsthiago/kopylot/README.md

 ## 📄 License:

 Kopylot is licensed under the MIT License.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.

 ## 📞 Contact:

-If you have any questions or suggestions, feel free to contact me on [thiagoalves.ai](https://thiagoalves.ai/).
+If you have any questions or suggestions, feel free to contact me on [https://thiagoalves.ai](https://thiagoalves.ai/contact/).

 Thank you for using Kopylot! 🙌